 To help you keep track of the different optimal headline sizes, here’s a handy reminder from Andy Crestodina:

-If you’re using the Yoast SEO tool, then you can easily place different headlines in your Meta, Facebook, and Twitter titles.
+If you’re using the All in One SEO tool, then you can easily place different headlines in your Meta, Facebook, and Twitter titles.
 Here’s an example of the Twitter headline: